FAQs for Employees

 Nope!
 Your employees can start taking advantage of this reimbursement feature right away!
 Just let them know they can choose Personal Wallet as their default reimbursement method or simply select it each time they submit a reimbursement request.

 Virtually anyway, for anything!
 Your employees can swipe their Clarity Benefit Card to spend their money however they choose, even at the gas pump!
 Purchases made with their Personal Wallet funds are separate from the restricted funds in their employee benefit account(s), and not limited by type of merchant or type of expense.
+There are two merchants, however, Walmart and CVS, that don’t support using Personal Wallet funds, or any type of carded reimbursement funds, for general purchases.
+Your employees can, however, use their card to pay for eligible expenses with their benefit account dollars at these locations.

 It’s not required, but you totally should!
 We encourage you to notify your employees that this reimbursement method is available to them.
 For your convenience, we have provided an overview document and FAQ to help you communicate this new feature to your employees.